ryanstraight/academic-kickstart/content/project/cybersecurity/index.md

 slides: ""
 ---

 Yup, I'm heading back to school in the spirit of lifelong learning and professional development.
-This is all my website content that revolves around that.
+This is all my website content that revolves around that: cybersecurity.